yonggewang/RLCE/README.md

 # RLCE
-A project to develop post-quantum public encryption scheme
+A project to develop post-quantum public encryption scheme The RLCEv1 directory contains the original RLCE code base The RLCEv1AI directory contains the RLCE code based that was optimized using Antigravity Gemini

 # How to:
 clone the entire RLCEv1 directory.
 Then run: